connornishijima/Pixie/README.md

 ![PIXIE](https://i.imgur.com/s4ye4Uu.jpg)
 *Pixies mounted into a home-made case!*

+# New to Pixies?

+Thank you for your order!
+Try our **[Getting Started Guide](https://github.com/connornishijima/Pixie/blob/master/getting_started.md)** to get them wired up!

 ## Included in this repository:

 **[PIXIE WEBSITE](https://connornishijima.github.io/Pixie/) *(Contains all documentation and tools in one spot)***